lanceleau02/darkly/Brute-force/Resources/README.md

 ## 🔧 Patch

-A lot of defense measures can be taken but here are the main ones:
+Many defensive measures can be taken, but here are the main ones:

 - **Password Complexity:** Requiring complex, long passwords makes brute-forcing more time-consuming.